esoterictemplates/project-status-badges/docs/CREDIT.md

 [isc-license-local]: ../LICENSE (This project's license)
 [isc-license-readme]: ../README.md#license (The ISC License in the README.md file)

-[isc-license-license-statement]: https://www.isc.org/licenses/ (The license statement of the ISC License)
-[isc-license-license]: https://www.isc.org/licenses/ (The licensing of the ISC License)

 [isc-license-author]: https://www.isc.org/ (The Internet Systems Consortium)